Insight Enterprises (NASDAQ:NSIT) Releases FY 2021 Earnings Guidance

-Insight Enterprises (NASDAQ:NSIT) last issued its earnings results on Thursday, August 5th.
-The software maker reported $1.91 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.87 by $0.04.
-Insight Enterprises had a return on equity of 16.91% and a net margin of 2.17%.
-The business had revenue of $2.23 billion during the quarter, compared to analysts’ expectations of $2.21 billion.
-During the same period in the prior year, the business earned $1.75 EPS.
-The business’s revenue for the quarter was up 13.3% compared to the same quarter last year.
-Sell-side analysts predict that Insight Enterprises will post 6.71 earnings per share for the current fiscal year.
+Insight Enterprises (NASDAQ:NSIT) last released its quarterly earnings results on Thursday, August 5th.
+The software maker reported $1.91 earnings per share for the quarter, beating analysts’ consensus estimates of $1.87 by $0.04.
+The business had revenue of $2.23 billion for the quarter, compared to the consensus estimate of $2.21 billion.
+Insight Enterprises had a net margin of 2.17% and a return on equity of 16.91%.
+Insight Enterprises’s revenue for the quarter was up 13.3% on a year-over-year basis.
+During the same quarter last year, the firm earned $1.75 EPS.
+As a group, research analysts expect that Insight Enterprises will post 6.71 EPS for the current year.

 Insight Enterprises, Inc is a global provider of information technology, services, and cloud solutions to worldwide enterprises, governments, schools, and healthcare organizations.
 It helps businesses define, architect, implement, and manage Intelligent Technology Solutions in North America; Europe, the Middle East and Africa; and Asia-Pacific.